What is rilpivirine?

 Rilpivirine is a medication used to treat HIV, marketed under the brand name Edurant.
 It is taken in combination with other antiretroviral drugs.

 The usual adult dose of rilpivirine is one 25mg tablet per day.

-Rilpivirine is also available in a combination tablet with emtricitabine and tenofovir disoproxil (Eviplera) and in a combination table with emtricitabine and tenofovir alafenamide (Odefsey).
+Rilpivirine is also available in the combination tablets Eviplera (with emtricitabine and tenofovir disoproxil fumarate), Odefsey (with emtricitabine and tenofovir alafenamide) and Juluca (with dolutegravir).

 How does rilpivirine work?

 Rilpivirine is from a class of drugs known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 Your doctor will prescribe rilpivirine as part of your HIV treatment, along with antiretrovirals from another class of drugs.
 It is important to take all the drugs as prescribed, every day.
 Each drug class works against HIV in a different way.

 The aim of HIV treatment is to reduce the level of HIV in your body (viral load).
 Ideally, your viral load should become so low that it is undetectable – usually less than 50 copies of virus per ml of blood.
 Taking HIV treatment and having an undetectable viral load protects your immune system and stops HIV being passed on to someone else during sex.

 How do I take rilpivirine?

 It is important to take rilpivirine with a meal, as this helps your body absorb it.

 HIV treatment works best if you take it every day.
 When would be a good time for you to plan to take your treatment?
 Think about your daily routine and when you will find it easiest to take your treatment.